 One of the highlights of her undergraduate career came during her final semester, when she helped produce a documentary entitled "For The 25," which told the story of the men of the U.S. 3rd Battalion, 5th Marine Regiment, which was deployed to Afghanistan.
 The Regiment wound up suffering the most casualties in 2010 during Operation Enduring Freedom and many of the surviving members later encountered difficulties when returning to civilian life after combat.
-The documentary debuted on YouTube in May and has been seen more than 40,000 times by viewers in more than 60 countries.
+The documentary debuted on YouTube in May 2013 and, as of August 2014, it has been seen nearly 400,000 times by viewers in more than 60 countries.

 Dakin similarly took part in a year-long apprenticeship at Offbeat (MSU's campus literary magazine), where she filled the role of book designer and staff editor.
 In that position, she read submissions to the magazine for annual publication and helped designed its layout for the 2011-12 academic year.

 Dakin began building her career in communications in May 2011 with a summer internship as a marketing assistant at Zondervan, a publishing house based in Grand Rapids, Mich., and a division of HarperCollins Publishers.
 It was at Zondervan that she wrote press releases and compiled weekly publicity hits for the group's sales representatives, while also coordinating author correspondence.

 Originally hailing from Hastings, Mich., Dakin now makes her home in the South Bend area.